 When you start out following politics at the municipal level, I don’t think you imagine it becoming some sort of obsessive pursuit, a line of interest that you follow (or follows you) in an interminable fashion.
 Of course you could take a break for a week or two, skip a council meeting here or there without missing much.
 It’s municipal politics, for chrissakes.
 What is there to miss exactly?

 You certainly wouldn’t expect to find yourself thousands of miles away from home, deep, deep in some alien red wilderness and still be within radio earshot of news about your mayor.
-It’s a big wide world out there.
-You occupy an infinitesimally small slice of it.

 But here we are.